mygirl8893/minerstat-linux/clients/claymore-eth/Readme!!!.txt

 	Default value is "0".

 -platform	selects GPUs manufacturer.
 1 - use AMD GPUs only.
 2 - use NVIDIA GPUs only.
 3 - use both AMD and NVIDIA GPUs.
 Default value is "3".

+-checkcert	only for SSL connection: verify pool certificate.
+Default value is "1" (verify), use "-checkcert 0" to skip certificate verification.